madrilene/lenesaile.com/src/en/pages/about.md

 alt: 'Lene sitting on a gym ball in front of her desk, apparently working'
 breakout:
   title: 'I live and work in Madrid'
   intro: 'Since 2010, I have been living and working in Madrid, La Latina.
-A lot of my clients are based in Spain, but I also work for international clients.'
+I work with people all over the world.'
-finalWords: "I don't consider myself an expert anywhere, as I'm constantly readjusting perspectives and optimising my way of working.
-I am a quick and flexible learner and have no trouble familiarising myself with new methods and techniques. "
+finalWords: "I'm constantly readjusting perspectives and optimising my way of working.
+I am a quick and flexible learner and have no trouble familiarising myself with new methods and techniques."
 cta:
   title: "Let's talk!"
   desktop: 'A project becomes successful on the Internet when it looks good, feels good and works with clean, secure technology.
 Since 2008 I create compelling web experiences with attention to detail.'